juancresc/SMSHub/README.md

 # SMSHub
-Android application for sending and receiving SMS via HTTP API in Kotlin
+Android SMS Gateway application for sending and receiving SMS via HTTP API in Kotlin

 ## what?